This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 AHAR® is known for its durable characteristics providing twice the abrasion resistance you get from standard rubbers.
 Even if you use these shoes continuously, wear and tear won’t likely occur as fast as you experienced on common shoes.
-You can also rely on a slip-resistant run through an enhanced traction on the outsoles.
+You can also rely on a slip-resistant run-through enhanced traction on the outsoles.

 DuraSponge® blown rubber provides more cushioning and protection to the forefoot section of these shoes.
 You will feel more comfortable every time your forefoot strikes and lifts off the ground.

 Flex grooves assist the movement of your feet.
-The grooves itself flexes when your feet is approaching the toe-off phase.
+The grooves themselves flex when your feet are approaching the toe-off phase.

 The midsoles of these running shoes highlight these 4 technologies: FluidRide®, Dynamic DuoMax™, Gel®, and ComforDry™.

-Dynamic DuoMax™ is a support system which enhances the stability mechanism of these running shoes.
+Dynamic DuoMax™ is a support system that enhances the stability mechanism of these running shoes.
 The midfoot section of the midsoles is concentrated with dual-density foams to achieve this system.
-You arch will be snugly held in place which prevents overpronation throughout your gait cycle.
+Your arch will be snugly held in place which prevents overpronation throughout your gait cycle.

 Gel® is a cushioning system added particularly in the forefoot and rear section of the midsoles.
 Shock absorption is enhanced during landing phase which will make your steps more comfortable and less painful.

 ComforDry™ includes more cushioning on the sock liner area which enhances energy rebound.
 The midsole platform is also kept cool and dry with the efficient moisture management feature of ComforDry™.